zomban/Mock-Trial-Calculations/README.md

 ## Built With

-* [Atom](https://atom.io/) - The development IDE used in primary development
+* [Atom](https://atom.io/) - The IDE used in primary development
 * [Python 3.6.3](https://www.python.org/downloads/release/python-363/) - The development language and interpreter

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/zomban/Mock-Trial-Calculations/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors